NicolaJB/Ticker-Data-Processor-Tool/README.md

 Example Workflow:
 1. Run the script.
-2. Enter an instrument code (as listed in data.txt) in to search for its details.
+2. Enter an instrument code (as listed in data.txt) to search for its details.
 3. Type exit to quit the search.

 Output: